prewk/file-chainer/README.md

 Two new file stream methods:

-* `insert` inserts a string at the current file stream position
+* `finsert` inserts a string at the current file stream position
 * `finsertcsv` inserts a csv (like [fputcsv](http://se2.php.net/manual/en/function.fputcsv.php)) line at the current file stream position

 ### Inserting & chaining